-Eligible associates may elect to contribute up to 50% of their eligible wages but are not required to contribute to the Plan.
+Eligible employees may elect to contribute up to 50% of their eligible wages but are not required to contribute to the Plan.
 Participants who have attained age 50 before the end of the calendar year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other eligible retirement plans (rollover contributions).

-Each eligible employee who has completed at least 1,000 hours of service in a consecutive 12-month period commencing on date of hire (or during any Plan year) will receive a Company matching contribution.
+Each eligible employee who has elected to contribute to the Plan will receive a Company matching contribution.
 The Company match is 100% of deferrals up to 6% of each participant's eligible wages for the Plan year.
 Company matching contributions are contributed to the Plan each payroll period and are calculated based on each participant's cumulative compensation and cumulative elective and catch-up contributions through such payroll period.
 Rollover contributions into the Plan are not eligible for a Company matching contribution.

 Additional types of contributions may be contributed by the Company to the Plan.
-No such additional types of contributions were made for the Plan year ended January 31, 2022, other than a qualified non-elective contribution to assist the Plan in satisfying nondiscrimination testing.
+No such additional types of contributions were made for the Plan year ended January 31, 2025, other than a qualified non-elective contribution to assist the Plan in satisfying nondiscrimination testing.
 All contributions are subject to certain limitations in accordance with provisions of the Puerto Rico Internal Revenue Code of 2011 ("Puerto Rico Code").